Miriam K. Konkel, M.D.

 Contact: 864-656-3346 or firstname.lastname@example.org

-Miriam Konkel is an Assistant Professor in the department of Genetics & Biochemistry.
+Miriam Konkel is an Assistant Professor in Clemson University’s Department of Genetics & Biochemistry.
+She is also affiliated with the Center of Human Genetics.
 During medical school she investigated host-pathogen interactions of HIV.
-Her postdoctoral work centered on on primate genomics with focus on mobile elements (e.g. how genomes evolve with respect to mobile elements and how mobile elements evolve).
+Her postdoctoral work centered on primate genomics (including humans) with focus on mobile elements, also commonly referred to as jumping genes.
+Her particular focus centered on the impact of mobile elements on genomes and how mobile elements evolve in genomes.
 Over the last decade, Dr. Konkel has been a member of ten genome consortia and the Louisiana Healthy Aging Study.
-Here at Clemson, her research interests encompass utilizing both scientific and medical expertise to extend toward precision medicine with emphasis on multifactorial diseases.
-Toward this Dr. Konkel is interested in the genetics of pre-term birth and preeclampsia.
+Here at Clemson, her research interests encompass utilizing both her scientific and medical expertise to extend toward the impact of structural variation in health and disease.

 In the United States, more than 10% of infants are born prematurely.
 Reasons for preterm birth are manifold.
-Some are the result of medical intervention due to pregnancy complications; e.g. preeclampsia represents one reason to induce labor before term.
-For others, preterm birth occurs without known reason.
+Some are the result of medical intervention due to pregnancy complications; e.g. preeclampsia is one cause for inducing labor before term.
+Sometimes preterm birth occurs without known reason.
 A genetic predisposition seems to be present for about 2/5 of preterm births based on family and population genetic data.
 Moreover, there is now evidence that genetic variation in the same genes may be risk factors for preterm birth and preeclampsia.
-Dr. Konkel is interested in the genetic predisposition of preterm birth, preeclampsia, and stillbirth to identify women at risk during pregnancy to prevent adverse pregnancy outcomes.
+Konkel is interested in the genetic predisposition of preterm birth, preeclampsia, and stillbirth to identify women at risk during pregnancy to prevent adverse pregnancy outcomes.

-Structural variation, Genomics, genetics, Precision medicine, Human computer interaction, Preeclampsia, Stillbirth, Pre-term birth, Mobile elements
+Structural variation, genomics, genetics, human computer interaction, mobile elements